pstefa1707/pstefa1707/README.md

-Hi, I'm Paras .
+Hi, I'm Paras.
 I'm studying computer science at the Australian National University and working as a software developer at [CSIRO](https://www.csiro.au/en/).

 I love theoretical computer science and have a keen interest in software design and engineering.